chaoma99/lct-tracker/README.md

 3. If you don't have the videos already, run 'download_videos.m' (may take some time).

 4. Run utility/compile.m to comile calcIIF.cpp and im2colstep.c.
-These files are compiles with opencv3.0
+These files are compiled with opencv3.0

 5. The C++ source files "assignToBins1.c", "gradientMex.cpp", 'imResample.cpp' are from Pitor Dollar's toolbox.
    If the compiled files do not work on your system, get it from